 Study #1 – Aging and Nocturnal Driving: Better with Coffee or a Nap?

 This study, carried out by French researchers was published in the medical journal “Sleep.”
-It’s objective was to test the effects coffee and napping had on night time driving in young drivers and middle aged drivers.
+It’s objective was to test the effects coffee and napping had on nighttime driving in young drivers and middle-aged drivers.

 In this study, 12 young participants (aged 20-25 years) and 12 middle-aged participants (aged 40-50 years) were either given a cup of coffee (with 200mg of caffeine in it), a placebo (decaf coffee), or a 30-minute nap.
 They were then told to drive 125 highway miles at nighttime.

 To measure driving performance in these individuals, researchers counted the number of “inappropriate line crossings” during each driving session.
-The reason why they chose to measure this variable was because drifting over lines is the cause for 65% of sleep-related deaths in France.
+The reason why they chose to measure this variable was that drifting over lines is the cause for 65% of sleep-related deaths in France.

 The decaf drinkers ended up fairing the worst.
 They accounted for 159 line crossings.
 Those who napped performed almost twice as well with only 84 line crossings.
 The coffee drinkers, on the other hand, out-shown all participants with only 27 line crossings.

-This research also showed that middle-aged participants responded best to the caffeine.
+This research also showed that middle-aged participants responded best to caffeine.
 The caffeinated coffee lowered the line-crossing risk for them by 89 perfect.
 Coffee lowered the risk in younger drivers by 23 percent.